 Similarly, if caring for someone who has slipped to Shift 0 Endurance, the character with first aid can bring them back from the brink if they reached that point within the last five turns.
 This period of time is added to the maximum amount of time a character can be resuscitated within if the wielder also has medicine (for 25 turns maximum), and boosts 'emergency care' FEATs for those with both skills by +1 CS.

-Power Skill: this talent represents a character who has trained hard in the use of one of their super human abilities, which may or may not have combat applications, depending on the nature of said power.
+Power Skill: this talent represents a character who has trained hard in the use of one of their super-human abilities, which may or may not have combat applications, depending on the nature of said power.
 When using this power, the character should receive a +1 CS on all actions they attempt with it, save where damage is concerned.
-The power so trained in is noted in the talent listing, such as 'Skill / Fire Generation'.
+The power so trained in is noted in the talent listing, such as 'Skill / Shape Change'.

 Resist Domination: bearers of this talent have been trained in the use of various techniques to avoid mental control in all its many forms.
 Whenever facing the effects of the manipulation or hypnosis talents, or even the blatant use of psionics, characters with resist domination should receive a +1 CS to their Psyche (will) for the purposes of shaking off such control.